-Values are still generally affordable but are experiencing higher than average recent increases in sales prices.
-While certain areas may be at a tipping point where increased costs could soon displace vulnerable residents, other neighborhoods could be at risk for speculative investment.
+Values are still generally affordable but are experiencing higher than average recent increases in prices.
+While certain areas may be at a tipping point where increased costs could soon displace vulnerable residents, others could be at risk for speculative investment.
+Other areas, like much of Humboldt Park, continue to see rising prices as values further stabilize after the Great Recession.